Hibiki-class surveillance ship

 The Hibiki-class ocean surveillance ship is a class of surveillance ships operated by the Japan Maritime Self-Defense Force (JMSDF).
 The ships have a small-waterplane-area twin hull (SWATH) design.

 History

 The Hibiki class was developed in response to the launch of the s by the Soviet Union, and their deployments in the waters near Japan.
 The Defense Agency announced plans to develop a surveillance ship in 1989.

-The first Hibiki-class vessel was commissioned on January 23, 1991 and the second, Harima, on March 10, 1992.
+The first Hibiki-class vessel was commissioned on 23 January 1991 and the second, Harima, on 10 March 1992.

 The Japanese Ministry of Defence's decision to build another Hibiki-class surveillance ship, nearly 30 years after the second one was completed, was influenced by the fact that some of Japan's neighbors have been steadily expanding their respective submarine fleets recently.

 Construction

-All three vessels of the class have been built by Mitsui Engineering & Shipbuilding at its Tamano shipyard.
+The first three vessels of the class have been built by Mitsui Engineering & Shipbuilding at its Tamano shipyard.